-The surface facilities areas and surrounds predominantly comprise in-situ materials, i.e not emplaced overburden/interburden.
+The surface facilities areas and surrounds predominantly comprise in-situ materials, i.e. not emplaced overburden/interburden.
 No geochemical issues have been identified, with water monitoring undertaken in accordance with both EPL 191 and EPL 1770 indicating no acid mine drainage at the monitoring points.
+Water quality monitoring will continue in accordance with the site Water Management Plans and EPL requirements, which will identify any water quality issues arising from coal materials or other materials on the Chain Valley and Mannering sites.